-To view the Northern Lights on a winter's night is a must!
-To see the aurora borealis, it must be dark, the sky clear and solar activity intense.
+To view the Northern Lights on a winter’s night is a must!
+For you to see the aurora borealis, There must be dark, a sky clear and intense solar activity.
 To find out where the sky is clear you can check out the Icelandic weather report on the website.
-To see if solar activity is enough to view the Northern Lights, the same site shows forecasts for the coming week, but we recommend you don't rely on these reports for more than a few hours because there can be a sudden weather change.
+To see if solar activity is enough to view the Northern Lights, the same site shows forecasts for the coming week, but we recommend you don’t rely on these reports for more than a few hours because there can be a sudden weather change.
 You can get in your car and go Northern Lights hunting at night, or hire the services of a tour agency that will guide you to the right place.

 Iceland has dozens of ski slopes stretching out to all four corners of the country.
 The best-known slopes for downhill skiing are at Bláfjöll near Reykjavík, Hlíðarfjall in Akureyri North of Iceland.
 You can also ski in Isafjörður in the west and most of Northern parts of Iceland and the East.

 winter activities in Iceland – Enjoy the city